TeamEpochGithub/iv-q4-birdclef-2024/README.md

 Then extract `birdclef-2024.zip` to `data/raw/2024/`.

+Place the sounds you want to make predictions on in `data/raw/2024/test_soundscapes/`.

 ### 3. Train the model

 `train.py` is used to train a model. `train.py` reads a configuration file from `conf/train.yaml`.
 This configuration file